 Indian way of conflict avoidance is by dialogue, not by brute force: PM

 In a world that is seeking to break free from mindless hate, violence, conflict and terrorism, the Indian way of life offers a ray of hope, Prime Minister Narendra Modi said on Thursday.
-He also said the Indian way of conflict avoidance is not by brute force but by the power of dialogue.
+He also said India's civilisation prospered because of peace and harmony, and the Indian way of conflict avoidance is not by brute force but by the power of dialogue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)